ghostvip/CANflash/README.md

 ### Prerequisites
 This project uses the Kvaser CANlib SDK to interface with the CAN hardware layer.
 Instructions on how to install the Kvaser CANlib SDK are available on the Kvaser website: https://www.kvaser.com/developer/canlib-sdk/
-For debugging purposes the CANlib SDKs virtualcan is used.